MAK-9/DinoRun/README.md

 All assets made by me.

 # How to play
- - Press left side of the screen to jump
+ - Press the left side of the screen to jump
  - Press the right side of the screen to perform a dash attack
  - Avoid cactuses and kill pterodactyls
  - Survive as long as you can!